JustSomeGuy2000/Essence-Of-Creation/README.md

 - Totem of Unrying: Revives on death with more potent effects than the normal Totem, but also gives Blessing of Rye.
 - Handheld Infuser: Hit an entity with Essence of Creation in your inventory to infuse it (if possible).
 See HandheldInfuser.Companion.infusables for a list.
 - God Apple (Enchanted Golden Apple): An even better version of the item usually termed "God Apple".
-- Super Bone Meal (Bone Meal): Has the same effect as applying Bone Meal 32 times, instantly growing most things.
+- Super Bone Meal (Bone Meal): Applies Bone Meal 16 times to every block in a 5x5 are around the targeted block.
+- Cane (Stick): A weak melee weapon that gives a speed and knockback boost.
+- Gun-Sword: **Developing...**
+## Entities
+- Gun Sword Bullet: **Developing**
 ## Status Effects
 - Blessing of Rye: Gives you Rye based on its power every second.
 Automatically increases its power over time.
 Is not cleared by milk.
 Cleared by death, but at a cost.
 A new Statue of the Rye God will spawn, and all your levels and items will be lost as sacrifice to it.
 ## Advancements